python/peps/pep-0481.txt

 In addition to simply making it more likely that any individual will already know how to use git, the number of projects and people using it means that the resources for learning the tool are likely to be more fully fleshed out.
-When you run into problems, the liklihood that someone else had that problem and posted a question and recieved an answer is also far likelier.
+When you run into problems, the likelihood that someone else had that problem and posted a question and recieved an answer is also far higher.

 Thirdly, by using a more popular tool you also increase your options for tooling *around* the DVCS itself.
 Looking at the various options for hosting